Skip to content

 Circuit:

-I decided to tried again the circuit, this time I checked all the connections to discrd any anomaly.
-I tried it again and at first only two LEDs lighten up, we check them all and we noticed that the LED was not connected correctly.
+I decided to tried again the circuit, this time I checked all the connections to discard any anomaly.
+I tried it again using s FabirXIAO SP2440.
+At first only two LEDs lighten up, together with Luis my teacher at the Fablab, checked them all and we noticed that one LED was not connected correctly.
 We fixed the problem and "Voila" It worked and the fading on the Leds where great.

 A image of the circuit of the three LEDS with the XIAO working only two LEDs A image of the circuit with the three LEDS and the ultrasonic sensor with the XIAO